nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 The dog/program ID is invalid/not specified.
     * 1a1.
 Pawbook shows an error message.
     * 1a2.
 User supplies correct dog/program ID.<br>
       Steps 1a1-1a2 are repeated until the command entered is correct.<br>

       Use case resumes at step 2.

 * 1b.
 The user requests to enrol multiple dogs to multiple programs.
     * 1b1.
 Pawbook shows an error message.
     * 1b2.
 User changes request to either enrolling one dog to one program, one dog to multiple programs, or multiple dogs to one program.<br>
+      Steps 1b1-1b2 are repeated until the command entered is correct.<br>

       Use case resumes at step 2.

 **System**: Pawbook